TEALSK12/introduction-to-computer-science/lesson_21.md

 ### 3. Debrief

-- Discuss one or two student solutions to part 2.2
+- Discuss one or two student solutions to part 2.2.
-- Ask students to think about what the code would look like without loops
+- Ask students to think about what the code would look like without loops.
-- Discuss one or two students solutions to part 3.1
+- Discuss one or two students solutions to part 3.1.
-- Point out how unwieldy the code for these two shapes would be without loops
+- Point out how unwieldy the code for these two shapes would be without loops.

 ## Accommodation/Differentiation